Frequently Asked Questions

 How do I know if I have Lipoedema or not?

-After you have reviewed the above links, make an appointment with your GP specifically to discuss lipoedema.
+Make a list of your symptoms and try to remember any incident or time that you became aware of them.
+If possible find photos, going back a number of years showing changes in your body shape.
+Make an appointment with your GP specifically to discuss lipoedema.
 As they have probably not heard of lipoedema before, we recommend that you book a double appointment and do not include any symptoms that are not related to lipoedema during this appointment.
-If you become a member of Lipoedema UK (membership is also available internationally) your membership pack will include a GP Information Pack, to take along to your appointment.
+If you become a member of Lipoedema UK (membership is also available internationally) your membership pack will include a GP Information Pack, with medical references, to take along to your appointment.
+Be honest with yourself and your GP, if you also have excess weight due to over-eating or an unhealthy lifestyle, try to work out a plan to reduce the excess weight as it will then be easier to diagnose lipoedema.

 What’s the difference between Lipoedema and Lymphoedema?

-Patients with lipoedema may be misdiagnosed as having lymphoedema.
+Most often GPs will jump to the conclusion that their patients are referring to lymphoedema, and it may be possible that if you have had lipoedema for a number of years you also have lymphoedema.
 Lymphoedema results from malfunction of the lymphatic system, whereas lipoedema is thought to primarily be a disorder of adipose tissue (a lipodystrophy).
-Confusingly, however, patients with lipoedema may develop lymphatic dysfunction.
-This combination of lipoedema and secondary lymphoedema is sometimes referred to as lipolymphoedema.
+Patients with lipoedema may develop lymphatic dysfunction.
+This combination of lipoedema and secondary lymphoedema is sometimes referred to as lipo-lymphoedema.

 I‘ve spoken to my GP and they’ve never heard of Lipoedema.
 Where can my GP or health practitioner learn more?